mrnkim/Who-Talked-About-Us/README.md

 ## 👋 Introduction

-"Who Talked About Us?" is an influencer-searching app where a user can:
+"Who Talked About Us?" is an influencer-filtering app where a user can:

 1. Create an index (a library of videos)
-2. Upload videos by YouTube (public) playlist ID, channel ID, or JSON file
+2. Upload YouTube videos in bulk by (public) playlist ID, channel ID, or JSON file
-3. Search specific timelines of videos by a keyword (e.g., applying MAC gold highlighter)
+3. Filter the videos and channels that mention a provided keyword (e.g., _applying MAC gold highlighter_)
-4. See the search result by channel to easily capture who mentioned the keyword and who did not
+4. View specific timelines or references of videos mentioning the keyword

 This application utilizes [Twelve Labs API](https://docs.twelvelabs.io/docs) for the rich, contextual video search.
 Twelve Labs is an AI-powered video understanding platform that extracts various types of information from videos, such as movement and actions, objects and people, sound, text on screen, and speech.